anoma/nspec/docs/arch/system/types/resource.juvix.md

     : guarantees the uniqueness of the resource computable components

     `nullifierKeyCommitment`
     : is a nullifier key commitment.
-Corresponds to the nullifier key $nk$ used to the resource nullifier (nullifiers are further described [[Nullifier|here]])
+Corresponds to the nullifier key $nk$ used to derive the resource nullifier (nullifiers are further described [[Nullifier|here]])

     `randSeed`
     : randomness seed used to derive whatever randomness needed

-To distinguish between the resource data structure consisting of the resource components and a resource as a unit of state identified by just one (or some) of the resource computed fields, we sometimes refer to the former as a *resource object*.
-Data which is referenced by the resource object - such as the preimage of `valueRef` - we refer to as *resource-linked data*.

 ??? quote "Auxiliary Juvix code"